 A limited number of scholarships and grants are available to full-time undergraduate international students.
 Each applicant is considered individually on the basis of prior academic achievement, financial need, and anticipated contribution to Linfield's campus and community life.
-The award is renewable at the same dollar amount each year if the student meets the college's academic standards for enrollment, attends full time and applies for renewal in a timely manner.

 International Trustee Scholarships are awarded to superior first-year students who meet Linfield's highest academic standards.
 Financial need is also considered in the awarding of these scholarships.